 Gain Confidence in Your Speech Again Near Skokie, IL

-As a speech-language pathologist In Skokie, I specialize in helping people who stutter find confidence in their speech again.
+As a speech-language pathologist in Skokie, I specialize in helping people who stutter find confidence in their speech again.
 I’ll create a personalized stuttering treatment program just for you, focusing on strategies to improve your speech fluency and reduce stuttering symptoms.
 Many people who stutter have specific fears, like speaking in public, making phone calls, or talking in social settings.
 I’ll help you work through these fears and gradually become more comfortable with speaking.

 I’ll also teach you techniques to handle feelings of loss of control and the physical symptoms of stuttering.
 This may include practices from holistic therapy approaches like self-compassion, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 We might also create a list of speaking situations, starting with the easiest and gradually working up to the more challenging ones, to build your confidence and skills.